-An incomplete grade may be assigned by a faculty member in cases when, for valid extenuating circumstances (sickness, accident, etc.; all of the required work has not been completed but is otherwise satisfactory.
+An incomplete grade may be assigned by a faculty member in cases when, for valid extenuating circumstances (sickness, accident, etc.), all of the required work has not been completed but is otherwise satisfactory.
 (Unexcused absence from the final exam and/or failure to turn in a final project or paper are NOT extenuating circumstances), Except in unusual cases, the delinquent work should not exceed 10-20 percent of the total required work.
 An Incomplete Grade Contract must be completed in full, including all signatures, prior to receiving a grade of ("I") Incomplete.

 Responsibility for making up incomplete work lies with the student.
-Incomplete work must be made up within two weeks after the first day of classes in the subsequent semester.
+Incomplete work must be made up by the due date posted on the academic calendar subsequent regular term semester.
 Alternate arrangement (shorter or longer time frame) can be implemented if agreed upon by the instructor and student and approved by the Dean of the School.
 If the work is not completed according to the agreed upon plan, the incomplete grade will be recorded as "F" on the student's record.